Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Successful endotracheal intubation may be indicated by:

-- the tip of the tube is visualised passing through the vocal cords at intubation.
+· The tip of the tube is visualised passing through the vocal cords at intubation.

-- bilateral lung inflation on auscultation of breath sounds in the axillae
+· Bilateral lung inflation on auscultation of breath sounds in the axillae.

-- observation of intermittent rise and fall of the chest observed with each ventilation
+· Observation of intermittent rise and fall of the chest observed with each ventilation.

-- return and maintenance of oxygenation.
+· Return and maintenance of oxygenation.

 Note that CO2 excretion cannot occur without pulmonary blood flow.
 Lack of CO2 detection implies non-tracheal intubation or lack of pulmonary blood flow, possibly due to excessive ventilation or inadequate chest compression or a combination of these factors.
-The position of the tube in the trachea should be re-checked immediately.
+The position of the tube in the trachea should be rechecked immediately.

 Use of cricoid pressure during intubation